Arenile/cocoagents/README.md

 # Project Setup

 ## Setting up the virtual environment
 This time we are just using the built-in venv environments with Python.
+I'm using Python v3.12 in particular.
+From what I remember anything newer than v3.12 might have issues with ag2.

 ```
 python3.12 -m venv .venv